 - Remove from the heat and whisk in the cream.
 Beat until smooth, then stir in the fruit and nuts.

-- Place heaped teaspoonfuls, well spaced apart, on baking trays lined with baking paper.
+- Place teaspoonfuls, well spaced apart, on baking trays lined with baking paper.
 The mixture will spread.

 - Bake in a preheated oven at 180℃ (350℉, Gas 4) for 10 minutes.
 The florentines are done when the edges have turned a golden brown.

-- Leave to cool for a couple of minutes, reshaping them quickly if needed, then transfer to a wire rack to cool completely.
+- Leave to cool for a couple of minutes, reshaping them into rounds quickly if needed, then transfer to a wire rack to cool completely.

 - Melt the chocolate in a bowl set over a pan of nearly boiling water.

 - Spread the melted chocolate over the backs of the Florentines with a palette knife or back of a spoon.
-Place back on the baking paper and leave to set.
+Place chocolate side up onto a sheet of baking paper and leave to set.